 Go to the New Relic metric explorer.

 Use the metric explorer to locate your metrics.
-You can find Kafka metrics in this metric folder:
+Here are some folders where you can find metrics:

 Add the metrics you want to monitor to a dashboard by clicking Add to dashboard.